ceejbot/tomato/README.md

 arrays if you want to.
 For example, to get the name of the current crate you're working on, you'd run `tomato Cargo.toml get package.name`.

-By default tomato emits data a form suitable for immediate use in bash scripts.
-Strings are unquoted, for instance.
-This concept is not very useful for toml types like tables.
-If you need to consume more complex output, you might select json and pipe to jq.
+By default tomato emits data in a form suitable for immediate use in bash scripts.

 USAGE:
 	tomato [OPTIONS] <FILEPATH> <SUBCOMMAND>